anusha2510-g/git-command-showcase/README.md

-# 🚀 Git Command Showcase & Documentation
+# Git Command Showcase & Documentation
-Welcome to the ultimate Git command cheat sheet!
+Welcome to the  Git command cheat sheet!
 This repository serves as a quick-reference guide for fundamental Git operations used in version control and team collaboration.
 ---
-## 🛠️ Core Tools Overview
+## Core Tools Overview
 Below is a quick breakdown of the primary tools utilized in this project:

 | Tool | Purpose |